INFO > Biography in Brief

 Oliver is also engaged in

 corporate design projects.
-Clients include publishers, universities, and
+Clients include publishers,

 In 1999, Oliver launched LEGAmedia,